apaunchev/paunchev.com/posts/know-your-worth.md

 title: "Know your worth"
 date: "2020-06-01T12:00:00.000Z"
 ---
-I shipped a new website called [IT Salaries](https://it-salaries-bulgaria.now.sh).
+I shipped a new website called [Salaree](https://salaree.now.sh).
 It is targeted at the Bulgarian IT community and offers a way to keep track of current salary levels, both across the market and for specific positions and companies.
 Read on to understand why and how I built it.

 ## Why